GNOME/tinysparql/docs/reference/sparql-and-tracker.md

 be able to receive properties belonging to these classes.
 The effect of `rdf:type` properties is local to the graph where it was defined.

-## Syntax extensions
+## Legacy syntax extensions

 TinySPARQL offers some SPARQL syntax extensions.
 These predate the existence of SPARQL 1.1 and stay for legacy reasons.
-These extensions should be used sparingly, if at all.
+These extensions should be avoided, and might be disabled altogether by the endpoint through the the [flags@Tsparql.SparqlConnectionFlags.DISABLE_SYNTAX_EXTENSIONS] flag.

 ### GROUP_CONCAT